Thesis and paper writing

-- 1 May: the first draft of your thesis has been handed in to your thesis supervisor.
+- 1 May: upload the first draft of your thesis in Brightspace and inform your supervisor.

 - 21 May: the first draft of the thesis is corrected by the thesis supervisor.

-- 15 June (at the latest): hand in the final version of your thesis via the procedure below.
+- 15 June (at the latest): upload the final version of your thesis in Brightspace.
+For the prodecure see below.